 Another method to combat noise in renderings is smoothing.
-Very adaptive smoothing is used, don't blur edges for instance.
-These methods are biased however, but a little bias is often better than a noisy image.
+Adaptive smoothing is used often, which means that edges are not blurred for instance.
+Most noise reduction methods are biased. however, a little bit of bias is often better than a noisy image.

 If we know that there is a lot of error in a certain part - in other words objectionable noise - we can apply more smoothing.
+This would prevent unnecessary smoothing of diffuse textures for instance.

 And finally...